I've got I told everybody at the beginning that we go back and play some of the highlights of my CPAC speech because CNN did.

 I think what a lot of people don't realize is that many, and in fact, probably most of the cuts that we're now seeing in the military are not due to the sequester.

-The sequester's chump change on top of that, at least this year, it's not chump change over the course of ten years, but it's chump change in one year.
+It's not chump change over the course of 10 years, but it's chump change in one year.

 And that's why Chuck Hagel's a defense secretary is a Republican.

-Using it as an excuse.
+Maybe aimed at her, using it as an excuse.

-Okay, we've got more of your phone calls coming up, but and I must tell you, I'm a little queasy about doing this.
+Okay, we've got more of your phone calls coming up, and I must tell you, I'm a little queasy about doing this.

 A couple of years ago during CPAC, we had some people call and say, why don't you play some excerpts of your great speech?